Guardians vs. White Sox Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 12 doubles, a triple, six home runs, 24 walks and 25 RBI (45 total hits).
+- Ramirez has 46 hits with 12 doubles, two triples, six home runs, 24 walks and 25 RBI.
 He's also stolen five bases.

 Ramírez Recent Games